Serge Atakayi: Finland

 Atakayi was born in DR Congo but obtained Finnish citizenship in 2016 and represented Finland at under-15 level.
 In June 2016, Atakayi represented Finland at under-18 level in the Baltic Cup and scored in a 2–2 draw with Lithuania on 2 June 2016.
 He made his debut for the Finland under-19 side on 4 September 2016, in a goalless draw with Romania.

 DR Congo

 While living in Glasgow, Atakayi become close friends with compatriot Youssouf Mulumbu who was playing for Celtic at the time and was a senior international for DR Congo.
 Mulumbu spoke with Atakayi about changing his international allegiance to his birth country.
 In March 2019, Atakayi was called up to the DR Congo U23 team for two 2019 Africa U-23 Cup of Nations qualification fixtures against Morocco U23.
 The first leg at home in Kinshasa represented a first opportunity for Atakayi to return home to see his family since seeking asylum from the country in 2010.

+Return to Finland

+Atakayi returned to representing Finland in 2020, playing in 2 UEFA European Under-21 Championship qualifiers for the Finland U21 side.